CesiumGS/cesium-webpack-example/TUTORIAL.md

 ## Additional Resources

-The official [cesium-webpack-example repository](https://github.com/CesiumGS/cesium-webpack-example) contains the minimal webpack configuration, the hello world code covered in this tutorial, and instructions for optional code configurations.
+The official cesium-webpack-example  repo contains the minimal webpack configuration, the hello world code covered in this tutorial, and instructions for optional code configurations.

-For a tour of CesiumJS feature to include in your new app, see the Cesium Workshop Tutorial.

-Explore demos in Sandcastle and see the CesiumJS Documentation.
+Learn CesiumJS with our [CesiumJS tutorial](https://cesium.com/learn/cesiumjs-learn/) and explore [Sandcastle](https://sandcastle.cesium.com/) demos to see CesiumJS in action.

-Want to learn more about webpack?
-Take a look at webpack [Concepts](https://webpack.js.org/concepts/), or dive into the [webpack documentation](https://webpack.js.org/configuration/).
+To learn more about webpack, take a look at the [webpack guides](https://webpack.js.org/guides/getting-started/), or dive into the [API](https://webpack.js.org/api/).